damianhakert/damianhakert.github.io/source/_posts/2015-01-09-gitlab-community-forum.markdown

 <!-- more -->

 The forum is run by community members whereas the hosting is gracefully donated by GitLab B.V..
-Remember that this is _not_ the place to expect any proffesional help by GitLab developers, but to interact with the rest of the community.
+Remember that this is _not_ the place to expect any professional help by GitLab developers, but to interact with the rest of the community.

 ## The platform